Do you want to know the difference between a Canon STM vs USM lens?

 Should I Get USM vs STM Lenses?

-When it comes to choosing between USM and STM lenses, you’re going to want to think about several of the factors I’ve discussed above.
+When choosing between USM and STM lenses, you will want to consider several factors I’ve discussed above.

 USM lenses are extremely fast, but they’re also loud.
 And they’re far from smooth.